lucasphilipp1/3D-Electron-Microscopy-of-Dinoflagellate-Chromosomes-Across-Many-Species/README.md

 	B.setDataDirty()
 ```
 Select R,G,B images in dropdown.
 Export->as RGB->.png
+### protocol for measuring distance of toroids/rods or chromosomes to membrane:
+segment nucleus <br />
+create contour mesh <br />
+create ROI from contour mesh (boundary).
+1. create empty ROI 2. export mesh to empty ROI <br />
+create distance map of boundary ROI (make sure geometry of ROI is of the tight crop around the nucleus, or the same as the geometry of the chromosome multi-ROI and DNA rods and toroids multi-ROI) <br />
+on multi-ROI: compute measurements, basic measurements with dataset, min-intensity values, select distance map of nuclear membrane <br />
+export as csv

 # Questions:
 If you have questions about this repository please contact Lucas Philipp (lucas.philipp@mail.mcgill.ca).